blimmer/benlimmer.com/portfolio/freelance/2020/event-driven-architecture.md

 }
 ```

-Then, an EventBridge rule looking for `Customer Nofication` events triggers a Lambda function with logic to generate and
+Then, an EventBridge rule looking for `Customer Notification` events triggers a Lambda function with logic to generate
-send the notification to the user.
+and send the notification to the user.

 ```json
 {